gitnitzanimgit/linkedin-picker/README.md

 # LinkedInPicker - AI-Powered Professional Photo Enhancement Pipeline

-An intelligent photo processing pipeline that automatically transforms casual photos into LinkedIn-ready professional headshots using computer vision and machine learning.
+An intelligent photo finder and optimizer that automatically identifies, ranks, and enhances the best photos of a person from a gallery for professional LinkedIn profiles using computer vision and machine learning.

 ## 🎬 Demo